monarc-project/stats-service/docs/installation.rst

 Depending on how you installed Docker you might have to use ``sudo``, which is discouraged.

-From the repository:

-Currently the recommended way with Docker.
+From the repository (currently the recommended way with Docker):

 .. code-block:: bash